Piltdown Man: Early humans

 In 1912, the majority of the scientific community believed the Piltdown Man was the "missing link" between apes and humans.
+The Piltdown man delayed the correct understanding of human evolution for many years.
 However, over time the Piltdown Man lost its validity, as other discoveries such as the Taung Child and Peking Man were made.
 R. W. Ehrich and G. M. Henderson note, "To those who are not completely disillusioned by the work of their predecessors, the disqualification of the Piltdown skull changes little in the broad evolutionary pattern.
 The validity of the specimen has always been questioned".
 Eventually, during the 1940s and 1950s, more advanced dating technologies, such as the fluorine absorption test, proved scientifically that this skull was actually a fraud.

 Influence

 The Piltdown Man fraud significantly affected early research on human evolution.
 Notably, it led scientists down a blind alley in the belief that the human brain expanded in size before the jaw adapted to new types of food.
 Discoveries of Australopithecine fossils such as the Taung child found by Raymond Dart during the 1920s in South Africa were ignored because of the support for Piltdown Man as "the missing link," and the reconstruction of human evolution was confused for decades.
 The examination and debate over Piltdown Man caused a vast expenditure of time and effort on the fossil, with an estimated 250+ papers written on the topic.
+The myth of the Piltdown man created a scientific atmosphere that required more rigorous dating and testing in order for claims made by scientist to be believed.
+There was also an increase in the transparency of research being done, as well as research being peer reviewed.

 The book Scientology: A History of Man by L. Ron Hubbard features the Piltdown Man as a phase of biological history capable of leaving a person with subconscious memories of traumatic incidents that can only be resolved by use of Scientology technology.
 Recovered "memories" of this phase are prompted by one's obsession with biting, hiding the teeth or mouth, and early familial issues.
 Nominally, this appears to be related to the large jaw of the Piltdown Man specimen.
 The book was first published in 1952, shortly before the fraud was confirmed, and has since been republished 5 times (most recently in 2007).

 Creationists often cite the hoax (along with Nebraska Man) as evidence of an alleged dishonesty of paleontologists who study human evolution, although scientists themselves had exposed the Piltdown hoax (and the Nebraska Man incident was not a deliberate fraud).
 In November 2003, the Natural History Museum in London held an exhibition to mark the 50th anniversary of the exposure of the fraud.

+Piltdown Man is still used in many training programs to talk about responsible conduct in research and preventing fraud in archaeology.